 Strange!
 What is it then if not

 Ouch!
-There are more consequences than an incorrect comparison here.
 Imagine you’re making an e-shopping site and the visitor puts

-$0.20 goods into his chart.
+$0.20 goods into their cart.
 The order total will be

 $0.30000000000000004.
 That would surprise anyone.

-A number is stored in memory in it’s binary form, as a sequence of ones and zeroes.
+A number is stored in memory in its binary form, a sequence of bits – ones and zeroes.
 But fractions like

 0.2 that look simple in the decimal numeric system are actually unending fractions in their binary form.